1938

 “We invested but never heard from him again.
 But it did make for humorous jokes.”

-“Another time we were dealing with Mark Lyons (a crazy property developer who got involved in drugs and gangs), and he didn’t like what we did, so he paid us in $1 coins.
-Back then you had to pay to deposit money, and he intended that to be our punishment.
+“Another time, we were dealing with Mark Lyons (a crazy property developer who got involved in drugs and gangs), and he didn’t like what we did, so he paid us in $1 coins.
+You had to pay to deposit money back then, and he intended that to be our punishment.
 But Bruce did what he does with his negotiating skills, and we banked it without paying the extra.”

-“This one time, Bruce took a blow-up doll to the Institute of Accountants AGM, I can’t remember why, I think it’s because he was just trying to be funny.
+“This one time, Bruce took a blow-up doll to the Institute of Accountants AGM; I can’t remember why; I think it’s because he was just trying to be funny.
 He was insisting the doll was a person and could attend the meeting.
-Sometime later it became an ethics question as part of their course – whether it was bringing the Institute of Accountants into disrepute or not.”
+Sometime later, it became an ethics question as part of their course – whether it brought the Institute of Accountants into disrepute.”

 “Bruce was a shareholder activist.
-The Brierleys AGM was scheduled for 11am on the 11th of November, which just happened to be Armistice Day (a peace agreement signed between Germany the Allies in WW1).
+The Brierley’s AGM was scheduled for 11am on the 11th of November, which just happened to be Armistice Day (a peace agreement signed between Germany and the Allies in WW1).
 No one else realised it except Bruce, being the intellectual freak that he is.
-So, we did a press release where we made an analogy of that (Brierleys was moving their head office overseas).
-I believe that was the beginning of the New Zealand Shareholders Association that Bruce setup.”
+So, we did a press release where we made an analogy of that (Brierley’s was moving their head office overseas).
+I believe that was the beginning of the New Zealand Shareholders Association that Bruce set up.”

 Fifteen years into his 20-year partnership, Greg helped set up outsourcing work to India.
-This was Greg’s first midlife crisis and it helped rekindle the old underworld contacts now residing in Asian cess pits.
+This was Greg’s first midlife crisis, and it helped rekindle his love of new challenges and travel.

-Now, Greg is developing his 25 acres of land with an orchard growing avocados and mushrooms, a yacht that he’s turning into accommodations, and a café because he does love his coffee.
-He’s collaborating with others in the area to do things differently – selling their produce online for example.
-He is evolving the property into a business that will sort his retirement, but still given him income to travel – his happy place.
+Now, Greg is developing his 25 acres of land with an orchard growing avocados, mushrooms, and a café – because he loves his coffee.
+He’s collaborating with others in the area to do things differently – selling their produce online, for example.
+He is evolving the property into a business that will sort his retirement, but still give him income to travel – his happy place.

 Sarcasm added by Greg himself.